 Is Squatting With A Round Back Bad?

 If you’re squatting with a round back it’s going to be one of the technical improvements that you’ll want to address right away.
+It's one of the common squat mistakes I see in newer lifters.

 This is because the most efficient position to be in while squatting is where your joints are stacked and your spine is neutral.
 The more your back rounds, the greater the shear force on the spine, which over time and with heavy enough loads can be dangerous.